Ismail-Mekni/formulaGen/README.md

 # formulaGen
-An mobile application for formula customization and calculation.
+A mobile application for formula customization and calculation.